Does Saw Palmetto Help with Hirsutism Symptoms?

 - Cushing’s Syndrome

-When a person’s body is exposed to elevated levels of a hormone known as Cortisol.
-This can sometimes occur when the adrenal glands produce too much Cortisol or by the regular ingestion of medications such as prednisone.
+This condition develops when a person’s body is exposed to elevated levels of a hormone known as Cortisol.
+It can sometimes occur when the adrenal glands produce too much Cortisol or by the regular ingestion of medications such as prednisone.

-This is known to be one of the most common causes of the Hirsutism condition.
-It is ruled by a notable imbalance of hormones that leads to obesity, irregular periods, ovarian cysts, and infertility.
+PCOS is one of the most common causes of Hirsutism and affects approx. 10% of all women of reproductive age.
+PCOS is ruled by a notable imbalance of hormones that leads to symptoms like weight gain and obesity, irregular periods, difficulties to conceive, acne, anxiety and depression.

 - Congenital Adrenal Hyperplasia